 LMS upskilling is ideal for employees who need induction training as part of their onboarding process to learn all the necessary skills to excel in their roles.
 There is the benefit of a mentor and administrator who oversees the student’s progress.
 It is possible to set up an engaging system with messaging forums, good UX design and predetermined tests or quizzes based on a SCORM approach.

 Most courses are long, and it is mandatory to go through each element and clear it up.
 This could be important for workers who need safety training when their work revolves around physically challenging operations.

 As mentioned earlier, the course is overseen by an instructor or a senior manager who analyses data related to engagement courses, attendance rates and test scores.
 An LMS model is only implemented after a thorough skill gap analysis for workers moving forward in their roles.

 What is LXP upskilling best for?

-LXPs are centered around extensive data analysis that helps curate xAPI-based courses to reflect the needs of a professional or an entire workforce.
+LXPs are centred around extensive data analysis that helps curate xAPI-based courses to reflect the needs of a professional or an entire workforce.
 This accounts for the key skills they are established in and the ones they need training.
-LXPs are also great for analyzing which course system is working.
+LXPs are also great for analysing which course system is working.
 This is done by looking at user engagement data and results post-education.

-Even though they are not optimized to be a standalone solution, the right LXP tool can be the ultimate learning solution bringing education goals close to organizational goals for excellent upskilling results!
+Even though they are not optimised to be a standalone solution, the right LXP tool can be the ultimate learning solution bringing education goals close to organisational goals for excellent upskilling results!